 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 For help in selecting the proper level of treatment in your area please contact our office.

 Body image issues typically start in late adolescence and can be a result of a few different factors.
-Children that grow up with adults that exhibit and encourage dieting and restrictive behaviors or emphasis on weight are more likely to struggle with body image.
-Other negative experiences such as teasing, neglect, or abuse may contribute to struggles as well.
-Individuals that have an underlying or pre diagnosed mental health condition such as anxiety or depression also at higher risk for developing body image issues.
+Children who grow up with adults who exhibit and encourage dieting and restrictive behaviors or emphasize weight are more likely to struggle with body image.
+Other adverse experiences such as teasing, neglect, or abuse may contribute to struggles as well.
+Individuals with an underlying or pre-diagnosed mental health condition such as anxiety or depression are also at higher risk of developing body image issues.

 Individuals of all shapes and sizes, genders, and different walks of life deserve to feel safe and at home in their own bodies.
-If negative thoughts, compulsions, and attitudes surrounding body image are impacting your quality of life it may be time to get help.
-If you are noticing a loved one is engaging in unhealthy, risky behaviors and jeopardizing their livelihood and wellbeing; figuring out how to approach them with compassion, love and offering resources for help could be essential to their safety.
+If negative thoughts, compulsions, and attitudes surrounding body image impact your quality of life, it may be time to get help.
+If you notice a loved one is engaging in unhealthy, risky behaviors and jeopardizing their livelihood and wellbeing, figuring out how to approach them with compassion, love and offering resources for help could be essential to their safety.